 To read Cantor Rubin’s article in the Greenwich Sentinel, entitited Celebrating Religion and All People, click here.

-To watch Cantor Rubin and Kara Rubin beautiful rendition of Hashkiveinu by Craig Taubman/I Dreamed A Dream from Les Miserables, sung at the GRS Broadway Shabbat, click here.
+To watch Cantor Rubin and her daughter Kara’s beautiful rendition of Hashkiveinu by Craig Taubman/I Dreamed A Dream from Les Miserables, sung at the GRS Broadway Shabbat, click here.

 Gabriela Marcus, Director, JCC-GRS Preschool at GRS